Farm for Sale in Bridport

 Requirements of Proposal

-If you are interested in submitting a proposal, we will need the following by January 9, 2018:
+If you are interested in submitting a proposal, please submit the following information by August 3, 2020:

 - Any conditions on a purchase.
 This is not binding, rather an indication of what you would be willing to pay and under what terms, when you would be able to close on the purchase, and what you might condition your offer on should you be selected as the buyer of the property (e.g. the sale of your home, financing, etc.).